Amine Takieddine: Literature and poetry

 Egypt inspired and shaped the poetry of Sheikh Amine as he was directly exposed to both Egyptian and Lebanese writers staying in the Nile Valley.
 Among writers and poets he knew were Ahmad Chawki, Hafez Ibrahim, Waliyeddine Yakan, Ismail Sabri, Mahmoud Sami Al Baroudi, Daoud Barakat, Khalil Moutran, Salim Sarkis, Jurji Zaydan, Chibli Mallat, Chibli Chemayel, Imam Mohamad Al Abd, and other icons of poetry and literature.
-Not only that, but he fraternized with them as pen fellows.

 His poetry was collected by his son, Wasim.
 It was later lost during the bloody events of Beirut and recollected recently by Najeeb Al-Baini.
 It was well-articulated, with carefully-chosen, elegant and truthful wording, reflecting his clemency, serenity, affability, and grandeur.
 His literature also includes his translation of the novel "The Story of a Poor Young Man" from French to Arabic.